codethulu/warwick-labour-website/README.md

 ## My website design
 <img width="1723" alt="image" src="https://user-images.githubusercontent.com/45674799/142137056-6e66b001-cc5e-4d2b-9e3b-d775188d488b.png">

 My design utilises bright, modern, blocky elements that utilise the entire width of the display.
 Extending the design style of the logo, triangular accents are added throughout the page to add a sense of cohesiveness.
+I have attempted to contain all useful information within one page with a permanently visible navigation bar at the top to keep the simple small, simple and lightweight while providing users will all necessary information about the society.

+### Fonts used

+Oswald for headers and primary elements
+Titillium Web for main content and secondary elements

 ### Colours used